shu-csas-changgar/final-project-theteamthatsitsontheright/README.md

 * ***Why we chose this schema:*** we wanted to abstract as much data out as possible (state having its own table) so that confusion would be as minimal as possible.

 ## Considerations for the future
 Currently we do not have working updates for our employees and we do not have a way to add vendors.
 This is something we plan to add in the future.
+We also plan on adding encryption for passwords, and implementing a better system for creating emails from names.
+This could include allowing people to sign up with their own emails which would be a small change to the employee table.
+We could also add a logIn table which includes the employee_id, for ease of access